dogtagpki/pki/docs/design/PKICertImport.md

 ### PKCS12 Client Certificate (Leaf Only)

 Client certificates are validated with `-u C`.
 Trust is automatically assigned when the private keys are present.
-We also specify `--leaf` to import only the leaf.
+We also specify `--leaf-only` to import only the leaf.

-    PKICertImport -d . -n "Nick Named" -i nick-named.p12 -t ,, -u C --pkcs12 --leaf
+    PKICertImport -d . -n "Nick Named" -i nick-named.p12 -t ,, -u C --pkcs12 --leaf-only

 ### PKCS12 Client Certificate (Chain)